AnyBlok/anyblok-book/en/README.md

 ## Summary

-If you are in a hurry and wants to quickly give it a try, or just setup a new project without verbose concepts you may read this [how to setup project with cookiecutter](02_project/02_cookiecutter.md)
+If you are in a hurry and wants to quickly give it a try, or just set up a new project without verbose concepts you may read this [how to set up project with cookiecutter](02_project/02_cookiecutter.md)

 We try to make each sections of this book independents, so you can read it the